marvelm/gcm-scala/README.md

 ## A Scala client library for Google Cloud Messaging

-`gcm-scala` provides two ways to interact with GCM: `GcmSmack` and `GcmHttp`.
+`gcm-scala` provides two ways to interact with GCM: `SmackGcm` and `HttpGcm`.
-The primary difference between the two is that the `GcmSmack` class communicates with GCM via XMPP which allows for the bidirectional flow of notifications.
-If you need to just send push notifications from the server to mobile clients, you should use `GcmHttp`.
+The primary difference between the two is that the `SmackGcm` class communicates with GCM via XMPP which allows for the bidirectional flow of notifications.
+If you need to just send push notifications from the server to mobile clients, you should use `HttpGcm`.

-### An example of `GcmHttp`
+### An example of `HttpGcm`
 ```scala
 import gcm.http.{Messages, HttpGcm}
 val config = GcmConfig(